 Based on OPTN data as of June 9, 2017, blood type B candidates ever on the kidney waiting list in 2016 were composed of 72.7% minority candidates, defined as Black, Asian, Hispanic, American Indian/Alaska Native, Native Hawaiian/other Pacific Island, and multiracial candidates.
-There is a strong potential to reduce waiting time and increase transplants for this population by matching the more common non-A1/non-A1B (A2/A2B) to blood group B candidates, based on these statistics.
+There is a strong potential to reduce waiting time and increase transplants for this population by matching the more common non- A_1/A_2 B) to blood group B candidates, based on these statistics.